Watch the video, listen to the podcast or read the article below:

 They felt like they had found their place.
 The intense feelings of loneliness, shame and guilt were gone.
 They stopped to please others to avoid being abandoned.
 They found meaning in their careers, or even changed careers and found deeply fulfilling work.
 Finally, they could be true to themselves.
 It always amazes me that when this deep trauma is healed, wholeness on so many levels results almost effortlessly.

-A Visualization of How to Heal the Vanishing Twin Syndrome
+A Visualization to Heal the Vanishing Twin Syndrome

-In order to start healing from the Vanishing Twin Syndrome, it is important to reconnect you to your twin energetically.
-Remember, this is the energy that you need.
-This is the energy that you have been searching for your whole life.
+In order to start healing from the Vanishing Twin Syndrome, it is important to reconnect to your twin energetically.
+Remember, this is the energy that you need, and that you have been searching for your whole life.
 Once you do so, you will feel more whole and complete.
 You will feel less lonely, and you will feel like you found your “place” on this earth.

 Need help?
 Download my Free Guided Visualization to connect to your Lost Twin!